How to Prevent Credit Card Fraud

 Unauthorized charges on your credit card are the first sign of credit card fraud.
 If you notice a charge you didn't make, no matter how small, report the charge to your credit card issuer immediately.
 Your credit card issuer will tell you whether you should close your account and get a new account number to avoid credit card fraud.

 Credit card thieves sometimes place credit card skimming devices onto the credit card readers at gas pumps or ATMs.
 These skimmers capture and store your credit card information and credit card thieves come back later to get the device.
-Skimmers are placed over the regular credit card swipe, so if anything looks off about the place you're swiping your credit card, go to another gas station or ATM.
+Skimmers are placed on the regular credit card swipe, so if anything looks off about the place you're swiping your credit card, go to another gas station or ATM.